 It is very important to coordinate the timing of the different work interventions on a construction site, so to avoid any possible overlapping between the various work phases and resources and, at the same time, to guarantee their correct consequentiality.

-Definition of construction scheduling
+What is construction scheduling

 It can be defined as a diagram that graphically represents work activities planning according to a logical sequence, time and costs.
 In addition, it can be supplemented by: